ropensci/roweb3/README.md

 * If [Netlify is down](https://www.netlifystatus.com/) or [Cloudflare is down](https://www.cloudflarestatus.com/), the easiest thing is to wait.
 * Is [GitHub down](https://www.githubstatus.com/)?
 If so you might need to do a manual deploy on Netlify, [dragging and dropping](https://docs.netlify.com/site-deploys/create-deploys/#drag-and-drop) your local roweb3 folder.
 * Look at the Netlify logs (linked from the commit status) for information.
-* If relevant, check the YAML indentation.
+* If relevant, check the YAML indentation and quotes (quote the entire field with double quotes if it contains single quote(s) for instance).
 Try to build the website locally.
 * When a problem is an embedded tweet e.g.

 ```